Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 8.3 Variable-Length Arrays (C99)

 Section 8.1 stated that the length of an array variable must be specified by a constant expression.
-In C99, however. it's sometimes possible to use an expression that’s *not* constant.
+In C99, however. it's sometimes possible to use an expression that's *not* constant.
 The following modification of the `reverse.c` program (Section 8.1) illustrates this ability:

 ```C
 /**